Kamarbandi/shop_website/README.md

 - **SQL Database**: Stores structured data such as user information, product details, orders, and transactions.
 - **NoSQL Database**: Stores unstructured data such as reviews, product descriptions, and images.
 - **Elasticsearch**: Provides fast search capabilities with filtering and full-text search.

+#### Horizontal and Vertical Scaling

+- **Horizontal Scaling**:
+  - **SQL Database**: Implement read replicas and sharding.
+Distribute the load by directing read operations to read replicas while the master handles write operations.
+  - **NoSQL Database**: Use sharding to distribute data across multiple servers, ensuring even distribution of load and data.

+- **Vertical Scaling**:
+  - **SQL Database**: Increase the resources (CPU, RAM, storage) of the database server to handle increased load.
+  - **NoSQL Database**: Similarly, increase resources to accommodate higher loads, focusing on memory and storage.

 ### Infrastructure
 - **Load Balancer**: Distributes incoming requests across multiple servers to ensure high availability.